Who is an Outdoor Leader?

-Every student at Wyoming Catholic College must undertake through a variety of activities aimed at growth in leadership and virtue.
-Particular students, however, sometimes wish to go further within the Outdoor Leadership Program, and these students undertake the challenge of becoming Outdoor Leaders.
+Every student at Wyoming Catholic College must undertake a variety of activities aimed at growth in leadership and virtue.
+Particular students, however, sometimes wish to go further within the Outdoor Leadership Program, and these students take up the challenge of becoming Outdoor Leaders.

 An Outdoor Leader is an individual who understands the importance of active followership but wishes to push themselves farther.
 They have chosen to devote their time and energy to mastering the skills necessary for guiding their fellow students in the backcountry.
 Such leaders will have the opportunity to specialize in a number of fields: climbing, caving, skiing, etc.